When to Terminate Irrigation in Corn

 Latest Tweets

-Corn maturation will vary depending on planting date and latitude, but our early plantings will soon be denting and actively filling kernel size and weight.
+Corn maturation will vary depending on planting date and latitude, but our early plantings are now denting and actively filling kernel size and weight.
 This indicates corn is progressing through its final growth stage, but assuming the crop is already made, particularly when heat or drought stress is prevalent, can quickly erode profitability by limiting kernel development.
 In fact, nearly 50% of kernel weight is filled after dent.
 Alternatively, excessive irrigation as the crop reaches maturity wastes time, money and labor from your farm.
 This information can help you make wise irrigation termination decisions as your corn approaches physiological maturity.

 As the corn crop nears maturity, knowing when you can safely terminate irrigation timing, while optimizing kernel development and yield potential is likely the most important management decision you will face.
 In order to make this decision, you need to be able to estimate when the crop will reach maturity, relative to how much moisture is present in your soil profile.
 Both crop maturity and soil moisture reserves must be assessed to make a prudent decision.
 Improper timing will either limit yield potential or unnecessarily waste money and labor.
 Fortunately, we can outline the steps needed to help make this process accurate and reliable.